jschreuder/SpotApi/README.rst

    :target: https://scrutinizer-ci.com/g/WebspotCode/SpotApi/?branch=master
    :alt: Code Coverage

-At the moment this is very much just a proof-of-concept.
-There are many tasks for which a literal MVC implementation isn't ideal in my opinion.
-The 3 main ingredients are still very much present here though: the domain layer (Model), the presentational layer (View) and application control (Controller) are still very much present.
+There are many tasks for which a literal MVC implementation isn't ideal.
+The three main ingredients are still very much present here though: the domain layer (Model), the presentational layer (View) and application flow (Controller) are still very much present.

-But instead of modeling any of these directly as classes, I tried to model each more conceptually and acknowledge the fact that PHP applications are basically HTTP request handlers.
+But instead of modeling any of these directly, this package attempts to model it more conceptually and acknowledge the fact that PHP applications are basically HTTP request handlers.

 The Application
 ---------------

-When you go into the `Spot\Api\Application` namespace you'll see the execution runs through 3 stages:
+When you go into the `Application` class you'll see the execution runs through these three stages:

 **1. HTTP Request mapping (routing & request validation)**